Canon SX730 vs Ricoh WG-6

 Travel and landscape photographers will find it useful that the WG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The WG-6 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the SX730 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the SX730 and WG-6 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Ricoh WG-6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX730 or the Ricoh WG-6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.